acterglobal/a3/.changes/2783-chat-list-ui-improvement.md

-- [Improvement] : Improve chat list design
+- [Improvement] : Improve chat list design with better indication of mute, bookmark, notificiation count and other related data.